SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Introduction

-In particular, the SHAP framework \citep{lundberg2017unified} unifies several existing methods while providing explanations that satisfy some desirable theoretical properties.
+The SHAP framework \citep{lundberg2017unified} unifies several existing methods while providing explanations that satisfy some desirable theoretical properties.
 More precisely, it brings the Shapley value \citep{shapley1951notes}---a \emph{solution concept} from game theory \citep{owen2013game}---to bear in the interpretation of machine learning predictors.
 In cooperative game theory, a solution concept is a formal rule that describes the strategy that each player will use when participating in a game.
-For Transfer Utility (TU) games, the Shapley value is the only solution concept that satisfies the properties of additivity, nullity, symmetry, and linearity, and it can be derived axiomatically.\footnote{In a TU game, players can exchange their utility without incurring in any cost.} In the context of explainability, the SHAP framework considers a TU game represented by the predictive model, where every feature in the input is a ``player'' in the game, and it computes their Shapley values as a measure of feature importance.
-The axiomatic properties of the Shapley value are appealing as they provide interpretable rules that these coefficients satisfy, which may not hold for perturbation-based explanations \citep{shah2021input}.
+For Transfer Utility (TU) games, the Shapley value is the only solution concept that satisfies the properties of additivity, nullity, symmetry, and linearity, and it can be derived axiomatically.\footnote{In a TU game, players can exchange their utility without incurring in any cost.} In the context of explainability, the SHAP framework considers a TU game represented by the predictive model, where every feature in the input is a \emph{player} in the game, and it computes their Shapley values as a measure of feature importance.\footnote{Herein, we will implicitly refer to the \emph{Shapley value} of a feature according to the definition of SHAP attribution in \citet{lundberg2017unified}.} We remark that the axiomatic characterization of the Shapley value implies that it is the only explanation method that satisfies these theoretical properties.
 The most important limitation of the Shapley value is its exponential computational cost in the number of players (i.e., the input dimension), which quickly becomes intractable for several applications of interest.
-Thus, most Shapley-based methods rely on various strategies to approximate them \citep{lundberg2017unified, covert2021explaining, jethani2021fastshap}, some provably \citep{teneggi2022fast, chen2018shapley}.
+Thus, most Shapley-based methods rely on various strategies to approximate them \citep{chen2023algorithms}, some with finite-sample, non-asymptotic, and efficiency guarantees \citep{chen2018shapley,lundberg2020local,teneggi2022fast}.
+An alternative approach is to relax some of the axioms.
+This yields several other explanation methods based on a feature's marginal contribution, such as semivalues \citep{dubey1981value} and random order values \citep{frye2020asymmetric}.

-While theoretically sound, and often useful and efficient in practice, this Shapley-based approach to interpretability remains questionable: \emph{What does it mean for a feature to receive a large Shapley value with respect to some predictive model?} Since a precise connection between Shapley values and statistical importance has been missing, it is unclear how one could provide false positive rate control (i.e., controlling Type I error).
-While the nullity axiom of the Shapley value implies that an unimportant feature will receive a null attribution, it is unclear whether large Shapley values carry some statistical meaning.
+While theoretically appealing, and often useful in practice, this Shapley-based approach to interpretability remains questionable: